Thursday, December 25, 2025

 Both were in the final chapters of their lives during these years.
 Yet, when they held my hand or looked into my eyes with pride—the kind I often didn’t have in myself—I felt an unspoken bond.
 They saw something in me.
 They gave me something no one else did: quiet trust, gentle strength, and a safe space to just be.

 My father (Shri.
 A.G.
-Ananthanarayanan) passed away at 66 in 2013, and my father-in-law (Shri.
+Ananthanarayanan) passed away at 66 in 2013, and my former father-in-law (Shri.
 E.V.
 Radhakrishnan Iyer) at 86 in 2020.
 Their departures left a void, emotionally hurting me due to the changes in our family dynamics.
 But it also removed the moldings I had hidden under for years.
 I began to see myself for who I truly was.

 In December 2024, my youngest cousin sister Divya Murlidhar told me she felt I had become courageous, so different from the shy girl she had known in our childhood.
 My coach Nikhil Tyagi Sir at Corporate Wellness, with whom I’ve been speaking for over a month, called me "brave" recently.
 And in the last few months, relatives whom I met, mentioned I’ve grown into a ‘big girl’—exploring my horizons and standing in my own light.
 Their recognition made me feel that they weren’t just meeting me, but also feeling the presence of the two fathers who continue to guide my approach to life.

-My father and father-in-law's values of being there, helping and supporting what we now call ‘extended family’ were rooted in something deeper.
+My father and ex-father-in-law's values of being there, helping and supporting what we now call ‘extended family’ were rooted in something deeper.
 For them, siblings living together wasn’t a duty; it was a bond.
 It was this bond they often spoke about in their final years, revealing how vast my families truly are—not just those living in the same house, but people across different cities and countries, all connected by the same ancestral roots.
 That realization broke the narrow belief that a married woman must choose between her maternal and marital homes.
 It deepened my understanding that family is not about choosing, but about embracing every root that has shaped me - a more inclusive and holistic view of family, where all connections and experiences are valued.

 They say it takes a jeweller to recognize a real diamond—not just by how it shines, but by understanding its true value.
 Somewhere along the way, I feel I’ve become that jeweller in my own life.
 My idea of family has grown to include everyone who shares the ancestral roots of my parents and in-laws, even if I’ve never met them.
 It made me realize that I don’t have to choose between where I was born and where I got married.
 Instead, I carry both within me and all the generations that came before us, no matter where they are in the world today.
 That, to me, is the REAL TREASURE signifying that true value lies in embracing all aspects of one's background and lineage.